w3f/polkadot-wiki/docs/claims.md

 ![claim-3](assets/new-claims/claim-4.png)

-After unlocking your wallet, you will copy and paste the outputted sentence into the input box.
+After unlocking your wallet, paste the message from Polkadot JS into the "Message" box.

 ![claim-5](assets/new-claims/claim-5.png)